Brennall/HFH-SRD/Chapter10.md

 6		      M	N O P Q	R

 ### Treasure placed in monster lairs should make sense in the context of the monster.
-For instance, an owl bear’s treasure might be just a pile of loose coin and goods intermixed with the bones of past victims, while a goblin band’s treasure might be kept in a locked chest hidden by the goblin chief, with the key kept on his person.
+For instance, an owl bear's treasure might be just a pile of loose coin and goods intermixed with the bones of past victims, while a goblin band's treasure might be kept in a locked chest hidden by the goblin chief, with the key kept on his person.

 When unprotected treasure is indicated in a room, it should seldom be lying about and easily seen.
 Generally, this kind of treasure has been hidden, possibly by monsters or NPCs who may or may not still be present and aware of its location.
 The treasure will usually be buried, hidden in a secret recess, or otherwise disguised, and the Judge should place it in rooms with these features.

 Treasure placed in rooms with traps could be hidden, or it could be placed on the corpses of previous victims of the trap.
 This paradoxically alerts characters to the danger posed by the trap while encouraging them to get close enough to its hazards to loot the corpses of those who were not thus alerted, or thought they would be able to avoid its effects.
 To kill adventurers with unexpected traps is a hollow pleasure for the Judge; to kill them with traps they decided to trigger, despite every warning of the lethal risks, is deeply satisfying.

 Treasure should be placed in rooms with unique encounters as needed.
 Sometimes this will be necessary to round out the ratio of wealth to experience points on the level, as described below.
-An obvious treasure may also be needed to tempt adventurers into engaging with a room’s unique feature.
+An obvious treasure may also be needed to tempt adventurers into engaging with a room's unique feature.
 Always suspecting a trick of some kind, dungeon explorers are typically wary of stepping into rooms with lifelike statuary, checkerboard floors, or arcane glyphs.
 Placing treasure on the other side of such hazards may encourage further exploration, especially if the treasure is not an obvious lure which raises suspicion in its own right.

 As a final stage of treasure placement, the Judge should sum up the treasure placed on the level and compare it to the total number of experience points available from monsters on the level.
 The ideal ratio is 4gp worth of treasure for every 1 XP from monsters.
 The random monster charts are designed to yield this result on average, but as the action of probability does not always yield average results, the Judge may need to adjust the result.
 When too little treasure appears, the Judge may wish to remove some monsters or add more treasure; doing the opposite will help address an overbalance that produces too much treasure.
 More details are provided in Chapter 9, Planned Treasure Generation.